ueman/dart-packages/dynamic_island_watermark/README.md

   <img src="https://raw.githubusercontent.com/ueman/dart-packages/1beada19c1e8b20cf8df47346d6fc1c16923f867/dynamic_island_watermark/media/example.gif" width="250" alt="Example GIF">
 </p>

+# Recommendations and tips

+### ✅ Do's

+- Only display your brand or application logo—otherwise you risk store-submission issues.

+### ❌ Don’ts

+- Avoid placing extraneous visuals (especially ads).
+Only display your brand or application logo—otherwise you risk store-submission issues.
+- Never embed important or sensitive information in the watermark widget.
+Assume users won’t even notice it.
+- Don’t add tap callbacks to widgets positioned under hardware barriers.
+Users won’t be able to interact with them.
+- Don’t use the watermark if your app’s top app bar is already crowded with elements.
+It will make the UI look overloaded.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.